grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 Finally, if all of the above suggestions are insufficient, there might be some JavaScript optimizations you can do.
 This includes general improvements to minimize script complexity: avoid deeply nested `for` loops, don't keep references to large objects in memory if it can be avoided, keep external JS dependencies to a minimum, perform tree shaking of the k6 script if you have a build pipeline, etc.

-See [this article](https://javascript.info/garbage-collection) about garbage collection in the V8 runtime.
+Refer to this article about [garbage collection](https://javascript.info/garbage-collection) in the V8 runtime.
 While the JavaScript VM k6 uses is very different and runs on Go, the general principles are applicable.
 Keep in mind that memory leaks are still possible in k6 scripts, and might lead to much quicker RAM exhaustion if not fixed.

 ## File upload testing